yugecin/osu-rt-data-display/README.md

 This program basically just uses the OsuRTDataProvider plugin, without having to use osu!Sync (because what is that program even?).

 ## Why
 The osu!Sync thing doesn't work for me and I wanted to export dumps of plays.
 (What is osu!Sync even?
 Apparently it used to export/manage beatmaps, now it just 'syncs' live chat or something?
 It has random plugins that have nothing to do with it?
-It's too confusing to me, it doesn't appear to do anything useful except having a 'facy' UI (which is subjective, I don't event like it) and crashing when I try to use the OsuRTDataProvider plugin)
+It's too confusing to me, it doesn't appear to do anything useful except having a 'facy' UI (which is subjective, I don't even like it) and crashing when I try to use the OsuRTDataProvider plugin.)

 ## Preview
 ![rtdd](https://user-images.githubusercontent.com/12662260/37252828-9abaf55a-2528-11e8-9a37-72e835156b6d.gif)